Nuts make you fat… and other myths

 Avoiding nuts means you’re missing out on some pretty important nutrients.
 The researchers found that regular nut-eaters had significantly higher intakes of fibre, vitamin E, iron, magnesium and phosphorous.
 And despite the fact that many people say no to nuts because they think they’re fattening, the study revealed that nut consumption was not associated with increased weight, body mass index or waist circumference.

-To help bust some nut myths that just won’t go away, we called on the expertise of dietitian Jacqueline Alwill, who shares the most common nutty questions she gets asked.
+To help bust some nut myths that just won’t go away, EATIVITY called on the expertise of dietitians across the country, who shared the most common nutty questions they get asked.

 Won’t eating nuts make me fat?

 Myth busted!
-There’s 20 years of scientific research to show nuts don’t lead to weight gain.
+There are 20 years of scientific research to show nuts don’t lead to weight gain.
 In fact, regularly eating nuts can actually help keep your weight in check.

 The big fat myth first came about because nuts are high in fats and therefore calories.
 It’s true that nuts are a rich source of monounsaturated and polyunsaturated fats.
 However, these fats are healthy fats and are actually good for managing your weight.
 Combined with the protein and fibre found in nuts, these fats can help to switch on satiety hormones in your gut, which keep you feeling fuller for longer and help to control your appetite.